Allergen management

 Claims

-In the event of claims, the production process must be fully validated, including the raw material suppliers.
-And the effectiveness of the production process with which this is made must be frequently verified.
+In the event of , the production process must be fully validated, including the raw material suppliers.
+And the effectiveness of the production process with which this claim is made must be frequently verified.
 If the risk analysis shows that cross-contamination with an allergen cannot be prevented, a warning is placed on the packaging that the product may contain this allergen.
 In the risk analysis, a tool can calculate the potential contamination (worst case) and assess whether it is below or above the limit.

 TwitterFacebookLinkedInPin It